 Parks at higher elevations see flowers later in the year, around May, and the blooms last well into the summer.
 There's typically more rainfall up north, which equates to even more beautiful northern Arizona wildflowers.
 The contrast of vibrant flowers against the backdrop of green is a sight to behold, so get your camera, comfortable outdoor shoes, and plenty of water and enjoy the rich colors across the state.

-Lost Dutchman had a great showing in 2017, in fact wildflower conditions were nearly optimal.
-The 2018 season slowed a bit with a lack of timely rainfall and early high temperatures that killed off the young shoots.
-We're hoping for a phenomenal 2019 wildflower season in the park!
-The ground has continued to be saturated from late fall and early winter rains which helps create perfect conditions for the flowering plants of the Sonoran Desert.
-Flowering plants in this park include, but are not limited to: chuparosas, poppies, fiddle necks, globe mallow, chuparosa, brittle bush, desert evening primrose, blue dicks, lupine, ocotillo, chicory, scorpion weed, skeleton weed, jojoba, mormon tea, phacelia, bluebell, and more!
+Lost Dutchman had a great showing in 2017; in fact, wildflower conditions were nearly optimal.
+The 2018 season slowed a bit with a lack of timely rainfall and early high temperatures that killed off young plants, and the 2019 season was hampered by the late-season freezes, although the brittlebush did fairly well.
+Flowers at this park usually start a couple weeks after Picacho Peak, and little bursts of brittlebush and poppies are starting to show.
+Flowering plants in this park may include, but are not limited to: chuparosas, poppies, fiddle necks, globe mallow, chuparosa, brittle bush, desert evening primrose, blue dicks, lupine, ocotillo, chicory, scorpion weed, skeleton weed, jojoba, Mormon tea, phacelia, bluebell, and more!

 Preview some of the blooms that are on display during the spring on the Lost Dutchman State Park Facebook page.

-Catalina usually sees a slightly later bloom than Lost Dutchman, Picacho Peak and other Sonoran desert areas throughout Arizona.
-This Sonoran Desert dominated park is fed by snow melt through two large washes, which brings cooler temperatures, and consequently, later blooms.
+Catalina is already starting to see splashes of color along the Sutherland Trail.
+This Sonoran Desert dominated park is fed by snow melt through two large washes, which brings cooler temperatures, and beautiful blooms that last a bit longer.
 This is actually quite convenient for visitors hoping to extend their wildflower season by visiting this southern Arizona destination after seeing the beauty of other parks across the state!
 With such a large variety of flowering plants, shrubs, and cacti, this park is really a sight to behold when the bloom is taking place.
 Springtime brings beautiful sights and aromatic appreciation to park visitors, combine these with a hike through the desert for an absolutely unforgettable experience.

 The Catalina State Park Facebook page posts wildflower updates during the spring season.
 Follow along and visit the park when your favorite plants are blooming!